Charitable and Political Contributions

 The Group considers that it may legitimately express its point of view, with integrity, in explaining to public decision-makers its positions on matters of interest to the Group.
 The exchanges are made in accordance with the principles of honesty and in the interest of our stakeholders, such as shareholders, customers, partners, employees and the relevant jurisdiction (country, province, state, municipality, etc.).

-Charitable contributions are not allowed unless they are:
+Charitable contributions are allowed if they are:

-• Allowed by all applicable law;
+- Allowed by the applicable laws;

-• Authorized by a written policy of the Region, the Group, or the Entity (for example, the Gifts and Invitations policy), or specifically authorized in writing and in advance by the Region Director
+- Authorized by a written policy of the Region, the Group, or the Entity (for example, the Gifts and Invitations policy), or specifically authorized in writing and in advance by the Region Director

 Do: I must

-• Before a charitable contribution is made by an entity of the Group, make sure that it conforms to this Code and to applicable law.
+- Before a charitable contribution is made by an entity of the Group, make sure that it conforms to this Code and to applicable law.

 Don't: I must not

-• Distribute in the workplace any signs or slogans in favor of a political candidate.
+- Distribute in the workplace any signs or slogans in favor of a political candidate.

-• Make a charitable contribution that could be interpreted as a bribe.
+- Make a charitable contribution that could be interpreted as a bribe.
 If I have a doubt, I consult the sections of this Code concerning Gifts and Invitations and Fighting Corruption, and/or I contact the Legal Department.

 Practical case 1